DanielBarie/FritzingBuild/README.md

 We'll set up a sufficiently beefy VM and get going in there.
 No containerized building.

 # To Do
+- re-structure (steps in correct ordering, first, we need to build qt, then quazip)
 - maybe create a snap or flatpack?
 - fix simulator (include lib):
   ```